VishalNavgire/Terraform/README.md

 ## 📖 About This Repository

-This repository documents my hands-on Terraform learning journey, from foundational concepts to advanced Infrastructure as Code (IaC) practices.
+This repository documents my hands-on Terraform journey, from foundational concepts to advanced Infrastructure as Code (IaC) practices.

 The goal of this repository is to:

-* Learn Terraform through practical examples
 * Build reusable infrastructure modules
 * Understand state management and remote backends
 * Implement Infrastructure as Code best practices